MaxiumeGaming/Factorio/blueprints/Factorio Space Age - Tutorials/Nuclear Spaceship/README.md

 # Factorio Nuclear Powered Spaceship Blueprint

 This folder contains the blueprint featured in the [Factorio Nuclear Spaceship: Step-by-Step Tutorial | Factorio Space Age](https://www.youtube.com/watch?v=uJwbb6Olrw4) on my YouTube channel, Maxiume.
-This unique design is a nuclear-powered spaceship equipped with laser turrets for defense and optimized for cargo transfer between inner planets.
+This unique design is a nuclear-powered spaceship equipped with laser turrets for defense and for cargo transfer between inner planets.

 ## Blueprint Overview
 - **Purpose**: A hauler for cargo transfer between inner planets.